'Everybody comes with the American dream:' Why the Hispanic population has swelled in Lafayette

 Churros, turns out, was the right move.

-He’s noticed his churros have become popular with customers regardless of race, but in recent years there have been new Hispanic faces as customers.
+His churros have become popular with customers regardless of race, but lately there have been new Hispanic faces as customers.
 In Lafayette Parish, the number of Hispanic residents shot up in the 2020 census released earlier this year.
 Residents who identify as Hispanic total nearly 16,000 in the parish, nearly five times the 3,320 from the 20 years.

+Lafayette Parish was the only parish in the Acadiana region that grew in population in the past decade and the growth in some areas in the sou…

 “The construction industry is being led by Hispanics, whether we want to agree to it or disagree,” he said.
 “We know there’s a high influx of Hispanics working in the construction industry.
 In the last five to 10 years, how many storms have we had in the South?
 There’s a high need for skilled labor in the construction field.
 We are contributing positively, I believe, in putting the South back together.”